imec-idlab/OpenMote-CC2538-Sniffer/README.md

 ## Installing dependencies
 The host software is a python script, so if you are a windows user you must first install python if you haven't already.
 The code has been written to be compatible with both python 2 and 3, so which version you have doesn't really matter.

 One dependency that you will have to install is [pySerial](https://pypi.python.org/pypi/pyserial).
-It can easily be installed through pip or with easy_install or you can just manually download it and run the setup.

 Windows users must also install [pywin32](https://sourceforge.net/projects/pywin32/files/pywin32/).